International Protocol Learning: The history of Western table etiquette from the ground up

 The British and French, in particular, took pride in their own country and began to put their own spin on the basic etiquette.

-End of the 18th century – the British Industrial Revolution and new prosperity The Industrial Revolution in Britain from the end of the 18th century to the end of the 19th century saw the development of agriculture and industry, and mining and transport were involved in major social, economic and cultural developments.
+The Industrial Revolution in Britain from the end of the 18th century to the end of the 19th century saw the development of agriculture and industry, and mining and transport were involved in major social, economic and cultural developments.

 Table manners then spread across Europe, North America and the world.

-19th century The middle class emerged in contrast to the upper classes, and with them, nannies, entertainment, etc. became fashionable.
+The middle class emerged in contrast to the upper classes, and with them, nannies, entertainment, etc. became fashionable.

 People became wealthier and the middle classes were able to afford luxury goods, such as fine tables, which they were able to acquire.